Cantera/cantera-website/pages/tutorials/PythonTutorial.rst

 files in this format are included with Cantera, including ones that model high- temperature air, a hydrogen/oxygen reaction mechanism, and a few surface reaction mechanisms.
-These files are usually located in the ``data`` subdirectory of the Cantera installation directory, e.g. ``C:\\Program Files\\Cantera\\data`` on Windows or ``/usr/local/cantera/data/`` on Unix/Linux/Mac OS X machines, depending on how you installed Cantera and the options you specified.
+These files are usually located in the ``data`` subdirectory of the Cantera installation directory, for example ``C:\\Program Files\\Cantera\\data`` on Windows or ``/usr/local/cantera/data/`` on Unix/Linux/Mac OS X machines, depending on how you installed Cantera and the options you specified.